-How to Tie Knots for Emergency Rescues or Disasters Situations - A Skill Worth Knowing Like First Aid
+How to Tie Knots for Emergency Rescues, Disaster Situations, and First Aid

 Learning how to tie knots adds to emergency preparedness

 Emergencies and disasters happen.
 That’s the reality.
 Although we try to prevent them, they still creep up to us and wreak havoc.
 Sure, disaster preparedness is important.
-But what have you done to prepare yourself for the worse?
-Whether it is man-made catastrophes or natural, emergency situations and disasters can be mitigated if we know how to address the most basic human needs.
-Of course we don’t want to be in such a situation but if we were are we ready?
+But what have you done to prepare yourself for the worst?
+Whether the catastrophe is man-made or natural, emergency situations and disasters can be mitigated if we know how to address the most basic human needs.
+Of course we don’t want to be in such a situation—but if we were, are we ready?

 There is one skill that is often neglected but has proven to be useful in disaster situations – knot tying.
 Yes, the simple skill of tying knots can save lives.
-OK, it sounds like I’m glorifying this skill but the fact is, rescuers all over the world learn how to tie knots.
+Okay, it sounds like I’m glorifying this skill, but the fact is that rescuers all over the world learn how to tie knots.
 The relentless practice of rope twisting and tying can save lives when done properly.
 But what's more amazing is that anyone can do this.

 Here are some useful knots when you're all tied up in an emergency.